-If the camera supports it, certain recorders, namely RC-E, support viewing multiple streams from the Ocularis Client.
-The streams must be configured in the Ocularis ES recorder by the system administrator.
+If the camera supports it multiple streams may be viewed from the Ocularis Client.
+The streams must be configured in the recorder by the system administrator.
 Stream selection is a privileged controlled at the group/user level by the Ocularis system administrator.
+Use a lower quality stream for viewing on a network where bandwidth is limited.
 Differing streams may also be selected for supported cameras with embedded NVRs.